MicrosoftDocs/cpp-docs/docs/mfc/walkthrough-updating-the-mfc-scribble-application-part-1.md

 ## Next Steps

-You have modified the classic Scribble 1.0 MFC sample to use the **Ribbon Designer**.
+You've modified the classic Scribble 1.0 MFC sample to use the **Ribbon Designer**.
 Now go to [Part 2](../mfc/walkthrough-updating-the-mfc-scribble-application-part-2.md).

 ## See Also